aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/merge-workbooks/combine-multiple-worksheets-into-a-single-worksheet/_index.md

 The following code snippet shows you how to combine multiple worksheets into a single worksheet.

-{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-GO-CPP-CombineMultipleWorksheetsIntoASingleWorksheet.go" >}}
+{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-CombineMultipleWorksheetsIntoASingleWorksheet.go" >}}